12 Reasons Construction Companies Fail (And How to Avoid Each One)

 7. Excess Overhead and Employees

 Hiring too fast destroys cash flow.
 Company growth is what you want.
-But only add each employee only when absolutely necessary and after ensuring that the company can afford to do it.
+But only add each employee when absolutely necessary and after making sure the company can afford to do it.
 Employee payroll is one of a company’s biggest expenses.
-Do the math to ensure an additional employee will help the bottom line.
-Otherwise, it’ll consume it’s cash flow.
+Do the math to make sure an additional employee will help the bottom line.
+Otherwise, it will consume your cash flow.
 Projul offers no per-user fees, so you can add team members without increasing your software costs.

 When you do hire an employee, hire slow and fire fast.
 A great, motivated employee often has the productivity of three or more bad employees.
 A bad employee can quickly poison your construction company and demotivate an entire team.
 This is especially true for small to mid-size companies.
 Unfortunately, I learned that the hard way many times.
 It’s unprofitable to be in the business of fixing bad employees.

-Beyond payroll, watch your fixed overhead like a hawk.
+Beyond payroll, watch your fixed overhead carefully.
 Every monthly expense you add creates a higher bar that your revenue needs to clear before you see a dollar of profit.
 That fancy new office, the second shop bay, the admin assistant, the upgraded fleet.
 Each one might make sense individually, but together they can bury a growing company.

 Here’s a practical test before you add any new overhead expense: calculate how many additional jobs you need to sell each month just to cover that cost.
 A $3,000 per month office lease means you need an extra $3,000 in gross profit every month, which might mean an extra $10,000 to $15,000 in revenue depending on your margins.
 Are you confident you can generate that consistently?
 If not, hold off.

 The same logic applies to equipment purchases.
 Before you buy that $60,000 skid steer, calculate the monthly payment plus insurance and maintenance.
+That’s roughly $1,400 a month for the payment alone, plus $200 a month in insurance and another $150 in maintenance.
+That’s $1,750 a month, or $21,000 a year.
 Can you rent one for the six months a year you actually need it and come out ahead?
 Often the answer is yes.
+A rental at $2,500 a month for six months is $15,000.
+You save $6,000 and don’t have a depreciating asset sitting in your yard the other six months.

 For software specifically, watch out for per-user pricing models.
 A platform that costs $50 per user per month seems cheap until you have 15 people on it and you’re paying $9,000 a year just for the software.
 That’s why Projul’s flat-rate pricing with no per-user fees matters.
 You can add your whole team without watching the cost climb every time you hire someone.